 As a composer, Bolcom has written four violin sonatas; nine symphonies; four operas (McTeague, A View from the Bridge, A Wedding, and Dinner at Eight), plus several musical theater operas; eleven string quartets; two film scores (Hester Street and Illuminata); incidental music for stage plays; fanfares and occasional pieces; and an extensive catalogue of chamber, choral, and vocal works.

-William Bolcom returns to the Cabrillo Festival as we honor of his 80th birthday year with the performance of his Concerto in D for Violin and Orchestra, featuring Philippe Quint, on Saturday, August 4, during the After Dixieland concert.
+William Bolcom returns to the Cabrillo Festival as we honor of his 80th birthday year with the performance of his Concerto in D for Violin, featuring Philippe Quint, on Saturday, August 4, during the After Dixieland concert.